A Game for Teaching Left and Right

 Place a bone on all the other spaces.

-Stack the cards yellow side up.
+Stack the cards face down.

 Place the hands above the board to “show” left and “right.”

 Player 1 picks a card and does as it says.
 If the player lands on a space with a bone, he takes it.
 If there is no bone, then he does nothing.
 Then player 2 takes a turn.
+Add new bones to the board as you go if desired for longer playtime.

 The game continues this way until all the bones are cleared from the board.